 The council is committed to ensuring that, as far as possible, the community plan takes full account of the needs of people with disabilities.
 This includes ensuring compliance with the Disability Discrimination Act 1995.
-The council believes that the effective development and implementation of the community plan will deliver outcomes to all members of the local community.
+The council believes that the effective development and implementation of the community plan will deliver outcomes to all members of the local community including people living in, visiting, working or studying in the borough and will also affect future generations.
 It will have a positive impact on everyone whether they have a disability or not.